SwitchbackTech/compass/docs/production/setup.md

 ### Run

-Set up `pm2` processes for backend and/or web ([quickstart](https://pm2.keymetrics.io/docs/usage/quick-start/))
+Set up `pm2` processes for backend ([quickstart](https://pm2.keymetrics.io/docs/usage/quick-start/))

+- (the web version process is managed by nginx) (?)

 ```
 pm2 start yarn --name start:backend -- start:backend

+pm2 logs
 ```

 - creates pm2 process that's based on whatever
   `yarn start:backend` does (eg. compile and running)
-- compiling on VM for convenience for now
-- may need to be updated if installed on something other | [reference](https://stackoverflow.com/questions/59046837/what-is-the-pm2-for-command-yarn-run-start)
+- may need to be updated if installed on something other than Ubuntu | [reference](https://stackoverflow.com/questions/59046837/what-is-the-pm2-for-command-yarn-run-start)

-# than Ubuntu

 - run it on boot: `pm2 startup && pm2 save`